ghsharma/guess_it_right/README.md

  A simple guessing game where a user is supposed to guess a number between 0 and N in a maximum of 10 attempts.
-The game will end after 10 attempts and if the player  failed to guess the number, and then he loses the game.
+The game will end after 10 attempts and if the player  failed to guess the number, and then he loses the game .
  This game is made in C LANGUAGE using functions, conditions and loops.